Fighter Aircraft Overview

-Training & Multi-Engined Aircraft Overview
+Training & Multi-Engine Aircraft Overview

-1. Verbandskennzeichen (VbKzb. – unit insignia / squadron-recognition) codes are to be used on all paint schemes made for training and multi-engined aircraft.
+1. Verbandskennzeichen (VbKzb. – unit insignia / squadron-recognition) codes are to be used on all paint schemes made for training and multi-engine aircraft.
 For ease of use, Verbandskennzeichen will be referred to as “squadron-recognition codes” throughout the rest of this document.